UIUC-iSchool-DataViz/spring2019/week01/lecture01.md

 allow="encrypted-media" allowfullscreen></iframe>

 notes:
-"There are lots of thing you can compare on a graph / Like who is the shortest or the tallest giraffe / You can chart how much you walk / How much that you laugh / There are lots of things you can compare on a graph"

-"But the one thing you can't chart / Is how you feel in your heart"
+The previous instructor of this course left me with this example of one thing not suited to visualization...

+Not everything suits itself to visualization -- and part of the reason for that is the necessary reductionism that visualization can require.

 ---

 <!-- .slide: data-background-image="images/fov.svg" data-background-size="contain" -->

 notes:
+Human perception is biased by the tools we have to work with - our senses and our minds.

-Visual information is communicated through our eyes, where it is processed.
+Visual information is communicated through our eyes, which have limitations.
 At the most basic level, we can see a range of about 210 degrees horizontally with one or both eyes.
 The region that is covered by both ("binocular") is about 114 degrees in extent.